Looking for Korean recipes? Want the best Korean fried chicken? Try our ideas and twists here.

-This Korean fried chicken (or jin chick) is the signature dish at Jinjuu in soho.
+This Korean fried chicken (or jin chick) is the signature dish at Korean chef Judy Joo's Jinjuu in Soho.
 Served with a fiery gochujang red sauce or black soy sauce and a side of pickled white radish, it's irresistible.

 Korean chilli paste, ginger and lime make a punchy dressing for this refreshing vegetable salad, brightened up with plenty of fresh mint and coriander.